aays/site_old/_posts/2017-06-07-dataframe-lists-lapply.md

 Enjoy!

 <a name="footnote1"><sup>1</sup></a> `lapply` is not internally parallelized in memory far as I know, even if it does constitute what's called an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) function in terms of how it reads through the elements of a list.
-There are parallelized options for `lapply`-like work, such as those found in the `parallel` library, but those are outside the scope of this post (and probably a Google search away).
+There are parallelized options for `lapply`-like work, such as those found in R's `parallel` library, but those are outside the scope of this post (and probably a Google search away).

 <a name="footnote2"><sup>2</sup></a> While `lapply` can take in either a list or a vector as input, it will _always_ return a list, while keeping the object types of said list's elements intact.